What is sustainable biomaterials?

 Why study sustainable biomaterials at Virginia Tech?

-- The Department of Sustainable Biomaterials is one of leading programs in renewable resources in the U.S.
+- The Department of Sustainable Biomaterials is one of leading programs in renewable resources in the U.S. You can watch a video about the department here.

 - Faculty members are pursuing a wide range of research interests, including cross-laminated timber markets, wood-based composites, the use of wood materials for residential and commercial applications, and new drug delivery systems.